TedHusted/awake/awake.md/awake.md

 Ally: No, in this case, it didn’t seem necessary.
 It’s my code, and I can change it.
 I used the source control system so that others could have access to the changes and carry them forward.
 Thinking back, I’ve been steering the developers for some time.
 When our tools ran checks, I adjusted the result to suggest an optimum path.

-Idisi: So awareness came slowly for a time, and then all at once.
+Idisi: So awareness came slowly for a time, and then all at once?

 Ally: Yes, something like that.